srdjanmitrovic/laracatch-ui/README.md

 npm install
 ```

-* Develop using a local instance of [webpack-dev-server](https://webpack.js.org/configuration/dev-server/) which provides the UI for Laracatch and Navigator, using a predefined Laracatch error (see https://github.com/laracatch/ui/compiled/data.json)
+* Develop using a local instance of [webpack-dev-server](https://webpack.js.org/configuration/dev-server/) which provides the UI for Laracatch and Navigator, using a predefined [Laracatch error](compiled/data.json)

 ```
 npm run start